mattuzik/modimal/readme.md

 ### How to launch the project:

 !You need to install sass and vite from npm manager before launch! \
 For start the live server, open folder 'modimal' and here open the JSON file named package.json.
-In this file, you will see the "scripts" object. \
-Here you need select dev mode or open console (ctrl + j) and write here "npm run dev".
+In this file, you will see the "scripts" object.
+Here you need select dev mode.
+Also you can open console (ctrl + j) and write here "npm run dev".
 The project will open at http://localhost:5173/

 The project represents HTML layout of the main page of an online clothes shop. \
 The page includes components such as: